PagerDuty/incident-response-docs/docs/before/different_roles.md

 All of the other roles will be actively working on identifying the cause and resolving the issue, we need a role which is focused purely on the customer interaction side of things so that it can be done properly, with the due care and attention it needs.

 ### What are the responsibilities?
-1. Post any publicly facing messages regarding the incident (Twitter, StatusPage, etc).
+1. Drafting [external communication][ecg] messages when needed, picking the appropriate template, either when asked by the IC or at own initiative
+1. Asking for more information / clarification if needed for clear communication
-1. Notify the IC of any customers reporting that they are affected by the incident.
+1. Regularly notify the IC of the number of customers reporting that they are affected by the incident.
+This can include providing specific customer references or examples for investigation purposes.
+1. Post any publicly facing messages regarding the incident (Twitter, StatusPage, etc) once approved by the IC
+1. Removing an ephemeral investigation message once approved by the IC
 1. Provide customers with the external message from the postmortem once it is completed.

 ### Who are they?